flyteorg/flyteidl/protos/docs/admin/admin.rst

    :widths: auto

    "id", ":ref:`ref_flyteidl.core.WorkflowExecutionIdentifier`", "", "Identifier of the workflow execution to relaunch."
    "name", ":ref:`ref_string`", "", "User provided value for the relaunched execution.
-If none is provided the system will generate a unique string. +optional"
+If none is provided the system will generate a unique string. &#43;optional"